 There are shared interests with Learning, Memory and Decision Neuroscience (LMDN) in synaptic plasticity and development.
 Applications involving cellular and molecular mechanisms are reviewed in NSDR.
 Applications with a focus on systems neuroscience and functional circuitry that emphasize organismal level of plasticity, learning, memory, and decision making are reviewed in LMDN

 There are shared interests with Molecular Neurogenetics (MNG) in the mechanisms and function of molecular genetics, including cellular genomics, transcriptional and translational regulation, and epigenetics.
 Applications that focus on the impact of molecular genetic processes on neurogenesis, cell fate specification, wiring or regeneration of the nervous system are reviewed in NSDR.
-Applications that focus on fundamental molecular genetic processes in a neuroscience context are reviewed in MNG.
+Applications that focus on fundamental molecular genetic processes and development of novel genetic tools in a neuroscience context are reviewed in MNG.

-There are shared interests with NSDS in studies to understand cell death mechanisms and stem cell models of neurodegeneration or protection.
-Applications that focus on axogenesis, neurogenesis, differentiation, or lineage/fate specification are reviewed in NSDR.
-Applications that focus on degenerative or protective outcomes are reviewed in NSDS.
-Applications with a greater focus on developing or improving stem cell models for the study of neurodegeneration or are used to identify mitochondrial or oxidative involvement in neurodegeneration or protection are also reviewed in NSDS.
+There are shared scientific interests between NSDR and Neuronal Stress, Death, and Survival (NSDS) in studies addressing mechanisms of cell death and the use of stem cell and/or animal models to study neurodegeneration or injury.
+Applications focused on lineage and fate specification, neurogenesis, differentiation, axogenesis, and related developmental or regenerative processes are generally reviewed in NSDR.
+Applications emphasizing neurodegenerative mechanisms, neuronal injury, or protective outcomes are generally reviewed in NSDS.
+Applications focused on the development or refinement of stem cell models for studies of neurodegeneration, or on identifying mitochondrial or oxidative mechanisms contributing to neurodegeneration or neuroprotection, may also be assigned to NSDS.

-There are shared interests with Neuronal Communications (NC) in synapse formation and plasticity with NC.
+There are shared interests with Neuronal Communications (NC) in synapse formation and plasticity.
 Applications with an emphasis on neuronal development and regeneration of neuronal connectivity are reviewed in NSDR.
 Applications with an emphasis on adult synaptic function and underlying mechanisms such as vesicular trafficking, exocytosis or cytoskeletal dynamics are reviewed in NC.

 There are shared interests with Pathophysiology of Eye Disease (PED1) and (PED2) in the biology of optic nerve and visual cortex.
 Applications that focus on cellular and molecular mechanisms underlying axon outgrowth, synaptogenesis, and regeneration of neuronal connectivity are reviewed in NSDR.
 Applications that focus on studies of eye function and pathology, and translational and clinical-oriented studies are reviewed in PED1 or PED2.